This post may contain affiliate links. Please read my disclosure policy for more details.

 - Drain them on the kitchen paper and sprinkle with a little salt.

-Recipe notes
+Recipe Notes

-Butter: in this easy arancini recipe the butter is used at the end to make the rice creamy and flavorful.
+Butter: In this easy arancini recipe, the butter is used at the end to make the rice creamy and flavorful.

 Parmesan: it adds plenty of flavor and makes the rice richer.

-Broth: for more flavor.
+Broth: For more flavor.

-How to customize these Italian rice balls?
+How to customize your “arancini”

-How to make them vegan?
+How to make them ahead

 Looking for more classic Italian appetizers?

 I’ve got you covered with this incredible collection of Italian appetizer recipes perfect for any occasion.
-Below a few of my favorites!
+Below are a few of my favorites!

 - Pinzimonio

-- Sun dried tomato paste
+- Sun-dried tomato paste

 - Caprese skewers